Lightwere/PnC-mods/README.md

 ## Features

-### 📁 File Swapper
+### Transparent tiles
+Used in Matching Master (this mahjong style game).
-Replace game asset files with bundled versions while keeping backups for easy restoration.
+Replaces game asset files with bundled versions while keeping backups for easy restoration.
 - Uses Storage Access Framework (SAF) for safe file operations
 - Automatically creates backup file
 - Easy to use, only one click

-### 🖱️ Auto-Clicker
+### Auto-Clicker
+Self explanatory
 Automated clicking tool with customizable presets and draggable floating window.
 - **Preset Management**: Add, edit, and delete click positions in-app
 - **Floating GUI**: Draggable overlay window that doesn't block other apps